wealth42/nick-fury/ReactJS/README.md

 ### Instructions

 *   API:
-    *   Create stubs based on the user story selected
+    *   Create an API design for all integrations required for the selected user story (this can be a simple JSON request/response structure)
+    *   Create dummy data for all APIs designed
-    *   Mock those stubs (an easy way to do this is to use Postman)
+    *   Create mock server stubs from this dummy data (an easy way to do this is to use [Postman](https://www.postman.com))
     *   Integrate with the mock stubs
 *   View:
     *   Design reusable components that are used across all the screens relevant